giulianopz/go-gstt/README.md

 As far as I know, this API has been going around since a long time, although its URL was changed a few times.

-[Mike Pultz](https://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) possibly was the first one to discover it in 2011.
-[Travis Payton](http://blog.travispayton.com/wp-content/uploads/2014/03/Google-Speech-API.pdf) published a detailed report on the subject subsequently.
+[Mike Pultz](https://mikepultz.com/2011/03/accessing-google-speech-api-chrome-11/) was possibly the first one to discover it in 2011.
+Subsequently, [Travis Payton](http://blog.travispayton.com/wp-content/uploads/2014/03/Google-Speech-API.pdf) published a detailed report on the subject.